Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 ## Compatibility testing
  Site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in Chrome developer tools.

- I tested on hardware devices such as: Ipad air with iOS, Iphone 13 mini with iOS 15.4, Macbook air with MacOS and Surface Pro with windows 10
+ I tested on hardware devices such as: Ipad air with iOS, Iphone 13 , Macbook air with MacOS and Surface Pro with windows 10.

 ---